spring-io/dataflow.spring.io/README.md

 If you have any feedback, additions, or changes to the documentation or guides, don't hesitate to [add an issue](https://github.com/spring-io/dataflow.spring.io/issues).

-## Code of Conduct

-This project is governed by the [Spring Code of Conduct](CODE_OF_CONDUCT.adoc).
-By participating, you are expected to uphold this code of conduct.
-Please report unacceptable behavior to code-of-conduct@spring.io.

 ## License

 The Spring Framework is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).